tjd1234/cmpt383summer2022/docs/assignments/assignments.md

 based on the same assignment template given below.

 **[Prolog assignment](prolog_asn.md)**: [The Prolog assignment](prolog_asn.md)
-is different, and is a collection of questions.
+is different, and is a collection of questions *not* about rational numbers.

 **Please see Canvas for the due dates for each of the assignments**.
 Also, submit your work on Canvas.